JackAnati/Data-Analytics/README.md

 Load:  The purpose of the load phase is to ensure data gets into the analytical system as quickly as possible.

+                        Data Manipulation
+1. Create new data      - INSERT - creates
+2. Read existing data   - SELECT - retrieves
+3. Update existing data - UPDATE - changes
+4. Delete existing data - DELETE - removes
+            SELECT <what>
+            FROM <source>
+                        SQL Considerations
+The keywords in SQL are case-insensitive.
+Howeever the case-sensitivity of column names and values depend on the database configuration.

+                        Filtering
+Add WHERE    SELECT FROM WHERE

+                        Filtering and logical Operations Add AND      SELECT, FROM, WHERE, AND

+                        Sorting
+Add ORDER BY      SELECT, FROM, WHERE, AND, OEDER BY

+ASC  - ascending order
+DESC - descending

+                        Aggregate Functions
+Summarized data helps quesions that executes have and aggregate functions are easy way.
+Also use aggregate function to filter data.

+                        Coomon SQL aggregate Functions
+1. COUNT  - returns the total number of rows of a query
+2. MIN    - returns the minimum value from the results of a query
+3. MAX    - returns the maximum value from the results of a query
+4. AVG    - returns the mathematics average of the results of a query
+5. SUM    - returns the sum of the results of a query
+6. STDDEV - returns the sample standard deviation of results of a query